kavia-common/prescripto_full-stack_doctor_appointment_app-2918/backend/README.md

+# Backend

+## Testing
+We use Jest + Supertest for unit and integration tests.

+- Install dependencies:
+  npm install

+- Run tests:
+  npm test

-# Backend (Express) - Environment and Payments Configuration
+See TESTING.md for more details.
+(Express) - Environment and Payments Configuration

 This backend powers the Prescripto doctor appointment application.